GeoscienceAustralia/cloud/docs/_pages/aws_security_sub.md

 ### AWS users

 * Don't commit your AWS credentials to public repositories.
-One solution could be [git-secrets](https://github.com/awslabs/git-secrets).
+To avoid committing keys, you could look into [git-secrets](https://github.com/awslabs/git-secrets).
 If you do commit a key, delete the key from AWS immediately and let the Autobots know.
 You might also want to look into [BFG](https://github.com/IBM-Swift/BluePic/wiki/Using-BFG-Repo-Cleaner-tool-to-remove-sensitive-files-from-your-git-repo) to delete content from git permanently.
 * Enable [Multi-Factor Authentication](https://aws.amazon.com/iam/details/mfa/) on your account.
 * Keep your EC2 instances patched.